n1thi/fer-emotion-recognition/README.md

 # Facial Emotion Recognition

 This project detects human emotions from facial images using deep learning (FER2013 dataset).
-It includes a Jupyter notebook for training and a Flask web app for running predictions.
+It includes a Jupyter notebook for training, a Flask web app for running predictions locally, and a live Gradio demo hosted on Hugging Face Spaces.

 ---